 In some cases Life Insurance will pay out while you are still alive.
 This is usually under the condition that you have been given 12 or fewer months to live because of a terminal illness.

+In 2017, around 60% of TAL’s paid out claims were a living benefit.
 Whilst the obvious and most traditionally considered value of life insurance is the death benefit, there are other benefits which pay out while you are alive.
 These benefits are also referred to as 'living benefits'.

 Living benefits generally come from insurances such as Income Protection, Major Illness, Serious Injury or Cancer Insurance.
 Total & Permanent Disability (TPD) insurance is another example of an insurance that pays out when you are still alive.